 What support will my group get from UnitingCare SA?

-You will receive a free event host pack which will give you heaps of planning tips, ideas and fundraising tools to help make your event a success, including posters, balloons and stickers.
+You will receive funds raised forms and posters to help make your event a success.
 If you require anything, please do not hesitate to contact us and we will endeavour to serve you.

 After you register, please allow five working days for us to mail you a host pack.
 If it takes any longer, please ring us on (08) 8236 4255 and we will follow up.

 What do we do with the money we raise?

 It is important that you return your funds raised as soon as you can after your event.
 The sooner you return your funds, the sooner we can put them to good use in UnitingCare community and aged care service organisations and the hospital.
 All you need to do is complete your funds returned form and return it to UnitingCare SA using the pre-paid envelope provided in your event host pack, or send to GPO Box 2145 Adelaide SA 5001.

 If you wish, you can deduct your expenses from the money you raise.